Canadian Students FAQ

 How do chiropractic students take their Canadian board exams?

-There are three components to the exam.
-Canadian students are responsible for scheduling and traveling to take each exam (locations and dates are on the CCEB website).
+Canadian students are responsible for scheduling and traveling to take the exam.
+Locations and dates can be found on the CCEB website.

-Here is an overview of the process, including information on when to take the exam.
+There are three components to the Canadian exam.
+The CCEB website includes an overview of the process, including information on when to take the exam.

 How much do the Canadian board exams cost?